thiagosmpa/Computer-Vision/Object Detection + Tracking/README.md

-# Vehicle Tracking with YOLO and Line Detection
+# Vehicle Tracking with YOLOV8

 This repository contains a Python script that utilizes the YOLO object detection model for vehicle tracking.
 It employs the Ultralytics YOLO library, OpenCV, and custom utilities for tracking and supervision.